osmoscraft/osmosnote/README.md

 This project is still in its early stage.
 Expect breaking changes and feature overhauls.
 Some ideas on top of my head:

 1. **Theming**.
 Since we have web technology, supporting CSS based theming is a no-brainer.
 2. **Customizable Text Editor**.
 I wrote my own text editor in order to optimize the UX for link insertion and indentation control.
 As a trade-off, the editor is not as customizable as other off-the-shelf solutions such as `CodeMirror` and `Monaco`.
 I will continue assess this trade-off and adopt open-source editor library as needed.
-In the short term:
-   - I plan to add custom key binding.
-   - I won't be able to support `vim` like modal binding.
+Currently, a vim-like keybinding is supported with caveats.
+See [notes for vim users](https://github.com/osmoscraft/osmosnote/blob/master/docs/editor-reference.md#vim-users).

 ## Contributions